1 year part-time

 - Available at:

 As a student in the Faculty of Health you can expect to participate in a range of teaching activities each week.
-This could include classes, seminars, workshops, and online interaction.
+This could include lectures, seminars, workshops, and online interaction.
 You can refer to the individual unit details in the course structure for more information.
 You will also need to study and complete assessment tasks in your own time.

 See individual unit descriptions for full details.